 Video

 The video element allows you to embed self-hosted videos directly into your page using the browser’s native video player.
 It supports formats like MP4 and lets you display responsive videos from multiple sources.

-The Advanced tab offers more control over how your video behaves and appears on the page.
+The Settings tab offers more control over how your video behaves and appears on the page.
 Here’s a breakdown of each option:

+Video